A track record of delivering mission critical technology solutions for global majors and disruptive startupsRead More

 There have been significant developments in tools and techniques that have improved the project culture and standards of IT project management and these tools and techniques should be valued.

 If you take the analogy with finance ….bookkeeping has been around for about 300 years and the practices and techniques of double entry bookkeeping have added value to our ability to use common standards for finance.
-IT and project management has a shorter history but we are moving towards an improving standard in how we manage projects and I would equate Agile as the technique we should use in IT just as we use double entry bookkeeping for Finance.
+IT and project management have a shorter history but we are moving towards an improving standard in how we manage projects and I would equate Agile as the technique we should use in IT just as we use double-entry bookkeeping for Finance.

 IT software projects have been using Agile methods to great effect for some years and the impact has been felt across the whole industry.
 Agile is now the emerging leader for IT project management and is even being used in government projects …..I suggest that charities do value Agile as a particular technique as it is more likely to deliver project success.